Land Compensation Act 1961: Part II – Provisions determining amount of compensation

-Part III – Certification By Planning Authorities of Appropriate Alternative Development
+Part III – Certification By planning authorities of appropriate alternative development

 Section 17 says that either the acquiring authority or the landowner can ask the local planning authority for a certificate which states whether there is a development which would satisfy the test for appropriate alternative development.

-Part IV – Compensation where Permission for Additional Development Granted after Acquisition
+Part IV – Compensation where permission for additional development granted after acquisition

-This Part was omitted by the Neighbourhood Planning Act 2017.
+This part was omitted by the Neighbourhood Planning Act 2017.

+Repealed enactments

+Section 40(3) of the act repealed 14 enactments, listed in the fifth schedule to the act.